The influence of strong magnetic fields on proto-quark stars: Introduction

-Many pulsars exist in binary systems, however, it is possible to have an isolated pulsar, in which case one needs to take care to properly enforce baryon number conservation.
-This happens because, differently from pulsars in binary systems which can accrete matter from a companion, isolated stars cannot and, therefore, they conserve baryon number.
+Although much of the information we have about compact stars comes from pulsars in binary systems, most pulsars are isolated objects, in which case one needs to take care to properly enforce baryon number conservation.
+This happens because, differently from pulsars in binary systems which can accrete matter from a companion, isolated stars cannot and, therefore, conserve baryon number.
 In this case, as was previously shown in Refs.~\cite{1995NuPhA.588..365T,Prakash:1996xs,GondekRosinska:2000ie}, there exist windows of stability which only allow for stars with particular values of baryon number to exist at any given time.
 The different snapshots of the evolution are simulated though different entropies per particle and trapped neutrinos.
-As was shown in Ref.~\cite{Dexheimer:2008ax} for a hadronic model, such an analysis shows that the maximum mass that can possibly be attained by hadronic stars decreases with time.
+It was shown in Ref.~\cite{Dexheimer:2008ax} following such an analysis that the maximum mass that can possibly be attained by hadronic stars decreases with time.

-There have been some real-time calculations of the evolution of proto-neutron stars performed in Refs.~\cite{Burrows:1986me,pons,pons/pons,marcelo} utilizing Boltzmann transport equations with realistic neutrino cross sections.
-Although a very interesting preliminary calculation of the neutrino absorption cross section influenced by magnetic field effects was performed in Ref. \cite{maruyama} for neutron stars, to the best of our knowledge, such early time simulations have not been performed including magnetic field effects in quark matter.
+There have been some real-time calculations of the evolution of proto-neutron stars performed in Refs.~\cite{Burrows:1986me,Pons:2001ar,pons/pons,marcelo} utilizing Boltzmann transport equations with realistic neutrino cross sections.
+Although a very interesting preliminary calculation of the neutrino absorption cross section influenced by magnetic field effects was performed in Ref. \cite{maruyama} for neutron stars, to the best of our knowledge, such early time simulations have not been performed including magnetic field effects on the equation of state itself.